PrawyCoD1/CoDExtended/README.md

 cd src
 ./build.sh

-You should now have a codextended.so file in your ../bin folder.
+You should now have a coduoextended.so file in your ../bin folder.

 # MySQL / MariaDB